-To mount an overshelf to your cabinet, a Phillips-head screwdriver (or a screw gun with Phillips bit) is required.
-Before starting to assemble the overshelf, identify the following parts provided: 1/4-20 screws, 10-32 screws, uprights, top shelf, and bottom shelf (for double overshelves only).
-If applicable, determine the height you want the bottom shelf to be located.
+To mount an overshelf to your cabinet, a phillips-head screw-driver (or a screw gun with phillips bit) is required.
+Before starting to assemble the overshelf, identify the following parts provided: 1⁄4-20 screws, 10-32 screw, uprights, top shelf, and bottom shelf (for double overshelves only).
+If applicable, determine the height you want the bottom to be located.

-IMPORTANT NOTE: There are three pairs of holes provided in the uprights so the bottom overshelf can be installed at a height of 19", 21", or 23" above the top of the cabinet.
-On double overshelves, this height will also determine the distance between the bottom shelf and the top shelf (13", 15", or 17").
+IMPORTANT NOTE: There are three pairs of holes provided in the iprights, so the shelf can be installed at a height of 19", 21", or 23" above the top of the cabinet.
+This height will also determine the distance between the bottom shelf and the top shelf (13", 15", or 17").

-From the back of your cabinet, locate the two holes with threaded inserts at each end of the Cabinet. (see Figure 13) Drive a 1/4-20 screw into each of the (4) threaded inserts, until the bottom of the screw head is about 1/8" away from the threaded insert.
+From the back of your cabinet, locate the two holes with threaded inserts at each end of the Cabinet. (see Figure 17) Drive a 1⁄4-20 screw into each of the (4) threaded inserts, until the bottom of the screw head is about "away from the threaded insert.
 Position the uprights at the back of the cabinet.
 Noting that there are two keyhole slots on one face of each upright, locate the keyholes at the bottom, facing the screws you just installed in the cabinet.
 Lift the upright and place the large portion of the keyhole slots over the screw heads and then lower it on to the screws.
-Insert a Phillips screwdriver through the clearance holes, on the opposite side of the keyhole slots (in the rear of the uprights).
+Insert a philips screwdriver through the clearance holes, on the opposite side of the keyhole slots (in the rear of the uprights).
 Tighten the screws just until the upright is snug against the unit, but leave a little play for alignment.
 Repeat this procedure for the other upright.